Human slavery: An overview

 religious law.
 This would restore the institution of slavery in North

-There are currently two major religious, political and
+There are currently three major religious, political and

 social debates that have points of similarity with the past conflict